DYBL777/DYBL---Decentralised-Yield-Bearing-Legacy/README.md

 **Lettery: The flagship perpetual yield-bearing lottery primitive**

 A no-loss, immutable lottery where:
+- Lettery is a 42 char meme/name 6/42 no repeat game
 - 100% of ticket sales go directly into a transparent yield-bearing vault
 - Chainlink VRF ensures provably fair draws
 - A unique behavioral toggle encourages consistent saving